 Start by reading one of our favorite books of all time, How to Make an Apple Pie and See the World.
-When reading throughout the week, point out the word “apple” and talk about the letter A. Label the upper case A and the lower case a and make the sound it makes in the word “apple.”
+When reading throughout the week, point out the word “apple” and talk about the letter A. Label the upper case A and the lower case a.
 Keep practicing this phonics lesson with your child throughout the week.

 Activity 1: How to Make an Apple Pie World Lesson (Note: To make this simpler, skip the magnets and use masking tape.
 Laminating is also not required, but helpful for repeating the lesson later.)

 Activity 2: Apple stamping

 Read How Do Apples Grow?, reinforcing the phonics lesson from lesson 1.

 (-) For younger children, punch fewer holes and use a piece of tape to stiffen the end of the yarn for easier threading.

 Activity 3: Keep practicing those fine motor skills with this simple glue dot craft that helps your child learn how to glue like a pro.
 Use glitter glue or some other glue with a color to it for this activity.

 Has your child had a favorite book so far this week?
 Re-read it and point out the letter A sounds, then do this phonics craft.

 (-) To keep a younger sibling busy, fill a pot, large plastic bin, or shoe box with poms and give them a paper towel tube to play while your older child practices sorting.